tanyalama/lynx_pardinus/README_step1_fluidigm_data_curation.md

  - Sample ID
  - Sample Type.
 3 possibilities: "Unknown" "NTC" "Control"

-Also you need to provide a proper "sampling Map" *.dsp (dispense mapping file) In our particular case for a Juno 96.96 genotyping IFC run, we used "Juno96x96-Sample-SBS96.dsp" map file.
+You need to provide a proper "sampling Map" *.dsp (dispense mapping file).
+In our case for a Juno 96.96 genotyping IFC run, we used "Juno96x96-Sample-SBS96.dsp" map file.

 ### Assay Setup